Supporting horse riding opportunities

 Strategic directions for horse riding in NSW national parks

-Strategic directions for horse riding in NSW national parks will guide the provision of improved horse riding opportunities in the reserve system over the coming years.
+Strategic directions for horse riding in NSW national parks is guiding the provision of improved horse riding opportunities in the reserve system over the coming years.
 The development of the strategy was informed by over 200 public submissions on the draft strategy.

 Recreational horse riding policy